Xhoenix/tf-shadowsocks/README.md

 # tf-shadowsocks
 ## Deploy Shadowsocks server to GCP using Terraform

 First of all, a full blown tutorial on this can accessed on my blog via [this link](https://blog.jitendrapatro.me/deploying-a-shadowsocks-server-to-gcp-using-terraform/).
 If you want a quicker way and you already meet the prerequisites, then follow along with this README.
+My Terraform code was written following some of Google Cloud best practices for Terraform and it will deploy a Shadowsocks proxy server in less than 90 seconds.

 ### Prerequisites
 1. A Google Cloud account.